MechanicalSoup/MechanicalSoup/docs/tutorial.rst

-Alternatively, one can use the :class:`~mechanicalsoup.Browser` class, which doesn't maintain a state from one call to another (i.e. the Browser itself doesn't remember which page you are visiting and what is its content, it's up to the caller to do so).
+Alternatively, one can use the :class:`~mechanicalsoup.Browser` class, which doesn't maintain a state from one call to another (i.e. the Browser itself doesn't remember which page you are visiting and what its content is, it's up to the caller to do so).
 This example is available as `examples/example_manual.py
 <https://github.com/MechanicalSoup/MechanicalSoup/blob/master/examples/example_manual.py>`__
 in the source: